beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 $$a^{\left[l + 2 \right]} = g\left(  z^{\left[l + 2 \right]} + W_Sa^{\left[l \right]} \right)$$

- It shows the <span style="background-color:#FFFF00">because of skip connection, it's so easy for residual networks to learn identity function, guarantee adding residual blocks doesn't hurt neural network performance</span>, it's easy to get $$a^{\left[l + 2\right]} $$ equal to $$a^{\left[l \right]} $$.
+ It shows the <span style="background-color:#FFFF00">because of skip connection, it's so easy for residual networks to learn identity function, guarantee adding residual blocks doesn't hurt neural network performance and gradient descent can improve the solution
+ </span>, it's easy to get $$a^{\left[l + 2\right]} $$ equal to $$a^{\left[l \right]} $$.
 Hidden units if actually learn something useful then can do even better than learning the identity function

- In plain network without Residual Network, when you make the network deeper and deeper, it is very difficult for it to choose parameters that learn even the identity function, which a lot of layer end-up  worse.
+ In plain network without Residual Network, <span style="color:red">when you make the network deeper and deeper, it is very difficult for it to choose parameters that learn even the identity function, which a lot of layer end-up  worse</span>.

 #### Resnet on Image